White Zombie (band): After disbanding (1998–present)

-On May 18, 2016, Riot Fest released their lineups and it was revealed that Rob Zombie would be performing Astro Creep 2000 in its entirety at the Chicago weekend.
+On May 18, 2016, Riot Fest released their lineups and it was revealed that Rob Zombie would be performing Astro-Creep: 2000 in its entirety at the Chicago weekend.
 This sparked a swirl of speculation, coupled with the recently reunited Misfits, that a White Zombie reunion would also be occurring at the festival.
 When asked in September 2016 about his refusal to reform White Zombie, Rob replied, "[I am] always amazed at how people can speak with such authority on subjects they know zero about.
 I have many legit reasons.
 Just because you don't know them does not mean they don't exist.
 Everything is not everybody's business."
 Guitarist J. said, however, that he and bassist Sean Yseult could do an "Astro Creep, 'more original members' tour", and added that they "joke about it sometimes".
 On May 22, 2017, Rob posted a short snippet of audio, to his Instagram account, of a live recording of the White Zombie song "Electric Head Part 2", with a comment stating he was in the process of mixing the Astro Creep 2000 live set from the Chicago date of the 2016 Riot Fest.
+Rob and his band would once again play the Astro Creep 2000 record in its entirety at the 2025 Louder Than Life Festival in Louisville, KY.

 Musical style

-White Zombie has been described as alternative metal, industrial metal, groove metal, heavy metal, alternative rock, hard rock, noise rock noise metal, dance rock, and nu metal.
-Originally a noise rock band, White Zombie changed their style after their early days, abandoning the noise rock genre.
+White Zombie initially emerged from New York City's noise rock scene, influenced by Honeymoon Killers, Swans and Pussy Galore, 1970s rock of Van Halen, Kiss and AC/DC, as well as Black Sabbath, the Cramps and gothic rock.
+White Zombie was considered a New York Underground band.
+The introduction of Jay Noel Yuenger into the band, according to AllMusic's Greg Prato, "helped toughen up the band's sound even further -- inching closer to a heavy metal band more than ever before."
+White Zombie changed their style from noise rock to a groove metal sound, and would come to be associated with the alternative metal scene of the 1990s.
+Rob Zombie was also introducing elements of industrial rock into the band's sound, making White Zombie "one of the few hard rock bands of the era that you could also dance to."
+The LA Weekly placed White Zombie within the nu metal scene and said that the band's "whirling rhythms driving dance-rock ragers" helped the band stand out.
+MTV described the band as "horror rock" and a "horror obsessed industrial-metal band."
+White Zombie fused "B-horror movie visuals and subject matter with heavy music and growled vocals", according to AllMusic's Greg Prato, AllMusic's Bradley Torreano, reviewing the album Soul Crusher, wrote that Rob Zombie's "wonderfully phantasmagoric lyrics blend bizarre phrases and unique rhymes."